nzhang7/2019-coding-exercises/README.md

 Hello!
 This repository will hold my files related to IGN's Code Foo 9.

+## Introduction

+You can find me all alone in the introduction folder.

 ## Required Question 3

 Files for question 3 may be found in the optimal armor set calc folder.
 Included is a standalone javascript program that displays the result in the console and a docx file that discusses its implementation.